Techtonica/curriculum/databases/installing-postgresql.md

 ## Postico GUI App

+Note: Some participants had issues last cohort with the data not syncing properly while creating tables using Postico.
+Please do not use it to create or modify your tables, think of it as a visual to see the tables you have.

 Install: https://eggerapps.at/postico/

 If you created a DB of your user, it should work out of the box if you specify `localhost` to connect.